Hoyle Granger

-Hoyle John Granger (/grɑːnˈʒeɪ/ grahn-ZHAY-'; born March 7, 1944) is an American former professional football player who was a running back in the American Football League (AFL) and National Football League (NFL).
-He played college football for the Mississippi State Bulldogs.
-He was the first pick in the fifth round of the 1966 AFL draft by the Houston Oilers.
-He was an AFL All-Star in 1967 and 1968.
+Hoyle John Granger (/grɑːnˈʒeɪ/ grahn-ZHAY-'; born March 7, 1944) is an American former professional football player who was a running back in the American Football League (AFL) from 1966 to 1969 and the National Football League (NFL) from 1970 to 1972.
+He played college football for the Mississippi State Bulldogs from 1963 to 1965, playing in the Southeastern Conference (SEC).
+He led the Bulldogs in rushing all three years, and was named second- or third-team All-SEC during each of those three years.